camrossi/home-cluster/apps/immich/DB_Migration.md

 NOTE: I have not deleted yet the old DB instance becuase I don't wanna loose data in case I have made a mistake.

 If all works fine...
-Delete the postgress section from the Values files.
+Delete the postgress section from the Immich Values files.